Tahsin411934/A-real-state-website/README.md

 2. **Package Implementation**:
    - Utilized the following packages:
-     - Animate.css (Option b): Integrated animations in the "Discover Your Dream Home" section.
+     - Animate.css : Integrated animations in the "Discover Your Dream Home" section.
-     - React Hook Form (Option d): Implemented form management for login, signup, and update profile sections.
+     - React Hook Form : Implemented form management for login, signup, and update profile sections.
-     - Swiper Slider (Option e): Incorporated dynamic banners using Swiper slider in the website's banner section.
+     - Swiper Slider : Incorporated dynamic banners using Swiper slider in the website's banner section.

 3. **Protected Route for User Profile Editing**: